Excel IRR Function

 where the series of cash flows provide the values for Cn and N is the number of periods over which the returns have been made.

-In the spreadsheet below, the cashflow for an investment is shown in cells B1 - B6.
-The initial investment of $100 is shown in cell B1 and the net income over the next 5 years is shown in cells B2 - B6.
+In the spreadsheet below, an initial investment of $100 is shown in cell B1 and the net income over the next 5 years is shown in cells B2-B6.

-The IRR function in cell D2 shows the calculation of the Internal Rate of Return after 3 years and the function in cell D4 shows the Internal Rate of Return after 5 years.
-The formulas for the equations are shown in the spreadsheet on the left and the results are shown in the spreadsheet on the right.
+The IRR function in cell C2 shows the calculation of the Internal Rate of Return after 3 years and the function in cell C4 shows the Internal Rate of Return after 5 years.

 |